fidelity/seq2pat/README.md

 ## Quick Start

-We present two quick start examples in the following.
-Notice that the input sequences in each example are strings, while Seq2Pat also allows input to be integers and the integers must be positive.
+We present two quick start examples as follows.
+Notice that the input sequences in each example have items represented as strings, while Seq2Pat also allows input to be sequence of integers and the integers must be positive.

 ### Constraint-based Sequential Pattern Mining
 ```python